finos/spring-bot/demos/todo-bot/README.md

 If you don't want to go through the tutorial and assemble the code yourself, you can download this instead and build it on your desktop.

-This Bot will help to capture the To-Do task
+This Bot will help to capture the To-Do task.
+And it flag what task is not completed.